Area Guides · Last updated 2 June 2026

 How far is Campamento from the Gibraltar border?

-Approximately 3km by road, which takes 10-15 minutes by car under normal conditions.
+Approximately 3km by road, which takes around 10-15 minutes by car under normal conditions.
 Expect longer during peak border crossing hours.
-It's not a practical walking distance to the border.
+It is not a practical walking distance to the frontier, so a car or bike is almost essential from Campamento.

 Is Santa Margarita a safe neighbourhood in La Linea?

-Yes, Santa Margarita is a normal residential neighbourhood.
-Like any part of La Linea, standard urban common sense applies, but it's not an area residents would flag as problematic.
+Santa Margarita is a normal residential neighbourhood within La Linea.
+Like any urban area, standard common sense applies, but it is not an area residents flag as problematic.
 Many Gibraltar workers and local families live there.

 Are there furnished flats available in Campamento and Santa Margarita?